DiligentGraphics/DiligentEngine/README.md

 ### Your Project Does Not Use Cmake

 If your project doesn't use CMake, it is recommended to build libraries with CMake and add them to your build system.
+For Windows platforms, you can download the latest build artifacts from [appveyor](https://ci.appveyor.com/project/DiligentGraphics/diligentcore).
 To install libraries and header files, run the following CMake command from the build folder:

 ```cmake